Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The Interior Layout

+The interior has been designed to accommodate 12 to 14 guests in high luxury, therefore the guest cabins have been made quite large.
 To best understand the vessel's interior please study the interior layout images within the links above.
-I will briefly walk through what I consider to be the perfect layout for this vessel, and which would be eminently suited to high end luxury charters throughout SE Asia.
+I will briefly walk through what I consider to be a perfect layout for this vessel as follows:

 Below Decks